codeplaysoftware/standards-proposals/default-placeholders/index.md

 is more like a fancy pointer:
 the user doesn't own the data
-until the accessor is registered and used in a kernel, where is becomes more similar to a regular pointer.
+until the accessor is registered and used in a kernel, where it becomes more similar to a regular pointer.

 Having this type separation between full accessors and placeholders might be useful from a type safety perspective,